deanhamsft/Brinehaven/NPC's of Brinehaven/deputies.md

-Below are detailed profiles for two NPC deputies under Sheriff Drenvar "Ironwave" Holt, the corrupt sheriff of Brinehaven involved in the reagent smuggling ring with Jorin "Barrel" Kray and Retch.
-These deputies, tailored for your Dungeons & Dragons 5th Edition campaign, add depth to the village’s law enforcement and offer potential allies or obstacles in the Auror’s Bounty narrative, "The Rune Connection," and "The Hearthstone’s Secret."
-The current date and time are 04:25 PM MDT on Sunday, October 26, 2025, a crisp autumn afternoon, providing a context where the party might encounter them patrolling or assisting Drenvar post-storm or during their investigations.

----

-Deputies of Sheriff Drenvar Holt
+Deputies of Sheriff **Drenvar Holt**

-1. Gavric "Ironjaw" Torl
+1. **Gavric Torl**

 - Race: Human
 - Age: 32
 - Gender: Male
 - Occupation: Deputy Sheriff
-- Appearance: A stocky man with a square jaw and a perpetual scowl, Gavric has a crooked nose from a bar fight and a leather patch over a scarred eye.
-His chain shirt is worn but polished, and he carries a heavy mace with pride.
+- Appearance: **A stocky man with a square jaw and a perpetual scowl, Gavric has a crooked nose from a bar fight and a leather patch over a scarred eye.
+His chain shirt is worn but polished, and he carries a heavy mace with pride.**
 - Personality:
     - Traits: Gruff and loyal, Gavric follows Drenvar’s orders without question, valuing strength and order.
     - Ideal: Duty above all—Gavric believes enforcing the law keeps Brinehaven safe, even if it means bending it.